Games-by-Mason/gpu/README.md

 # Backends

 A Vulkan backend is provided in-repo for the time being.
-Vulkan was chosen because it's generally the strictest of the relevant APIs, and supports largest number of relevant platforms: Windows, Linux, and Switch.
+Vulkan was chosen as the first backend because it's generally the strictest of the relevant APIs, and supports largest number of relevant platforms: Windows, Linux, and Switch.

-As the library matures, the Vulkan backend will be moved into its own repo.
+As the library matures, the Vulkan backend will be moved into its own repo, and the API will stabilize enough to justify effort on alternate backends.
+This will involve resolving [#7](https://github.com/Games-by-Mason/gpu/issues/7).

 The ability to ship backends as separate projects is important, because some major console creators are cowards who fear open source, and as such backends for those targets can't be developed in public.